QualiSystemsLab/colony-cli/README.md

     `$ colony bp validate MyBlueprint`

+* If code is not committed or out-of-sync:
+1) A temp branch shall be created and code (including untracked files) will be committed and push to that branch
+2) The temp branch will be used for the validation
+3) Once validation has finished the repo will revert to current branch and remote and local temp-branch will be deleted

 * If you want to validate a blueprint from another branch you can specify _--branch_ argument or even check validation in a specific point in time by setting _--commit_: